 Athens airport (ATH) is situated near the town of Spata approximately 25 miles east of the city, having been built for the 2004 Olympic Games to replace the old airport nearer the city by the coast.

 Flights operate daily from London Heathrow with British Airways, as well as Aegean Airlines, which also operates a summer service from Manchester.
 Easyjet also flies non-stop to the Greek capital from Gatwick, Edinburgh and Manchester.

-During the summer months there are also charters with companies such as Thomson and Thomas Cook.
+During the summer months there are also charters with companies such as TUI and Thomas Cook.
 Additionally you can fly year round to Athens on flights via European hubs such as Paris, Amsterdam, Brussels, Zurich and Frankfurt with a range of European airlines.